• My current rate is as follows:

 • Sure.
 I get this question all the time.

-1. Once this out-of-network deductible is met, you are responsible for paying the co-insurance, or a percentage of the overall fee.
+What is my co-insurance?
+Often, this is a percentage value, or what you are responsible for paying of the overall fee.
 If your co-insurance is 10%, and we agree that your sliding scale session cost is $200, then you are responsible for paying $20 for each visit.
 Like the deductible, co-insurance rates vary widely — between 0% and 50%.

-1. Many health insurance plans establish an “allowable charge,” an amount that your health insurance will reimburse for a procedure (e.g., psychotherapy) based on the zip code of your therapist’s practice.
-So if your “allowable charge” for a 45-minute psychotherapy session (CPT code: 90834) with me is $300, your health insurance will recognize up to $300 of your payments per session towards your deductible.
-And the percentage of your reimbursement will be based on up to this amount.
+Many health insurance plans establish an “allowable charge,” an amount that your health insurance will reimburse for a procedure (e.g., psychotherapy) based on the zip code of your therapist’s practice.
+If your “allowable charge” per appointment is $300, your health insurance will recognize up to $300 in payments towards your deductible.
+And any reimbursements will also be based on this amount.

 *Please consider the allowable charge when calculating your plan's deductible, co-insurance, and out-of-pocket maximums.